wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 * @ showTime = a boolean to show or hide the time counter.
 * @ showRew = a boolean to show or hide the rewind control.
 * @ autoPlay = (available only for the TinyMCE editor plugin) a boolean to set in play the player once the page is loaded.
+* @ downloadable = a boolean to show the download button next to the player.
+* @ excluded = a string containing the CSS class for audio links that should not be converted into player.

 == Changelog ==